Leveling seat: Peculiarities

 The method for assigning leveling seats usually results in the first leveling seats being given to candidates that did fairly well in the county.
 However, the last leveling seats may be awarded to candidates that received few votes in the county that they will represent.
-(In theory it is even possible for a party to receive a leveling seat in a county where they received no votes, or even in a county where they did not field any candidates, a scenario that the election law has no contingency for.)
-An illustration of this came in 2005 when Vera Lysklætt of the Liberal Party received the last leveling seat, in Finnmark, with 826 votes.
-Thus, the Liberal party gained 20% of Finnmark's seats with about 2% of the vote there.
+(In theory, it is even possible for a party to receive a leveling seat even in a county which they received no votes or even in a county in which it had no candidates, a scenario for which the election law has no contingency.)
+An illustration came in 2005, when Vera Lysklætt of the Liberal Party received the last leveling seat, in Finnmark, with 826 votes.
+Thus, the Liberal Party gained 20% of Finnmark's seats with about 2% of the vote there.

-In the 2009 election, a programming fault in the software calculating the allocation prognosis for one county made their leveling seat go to another party.
-That changed the outcome in two other counties, and it took over a week and a recount until the distribution of leveling seats was finally decided.
+In the 2009 election, a programming fault in the software calculating the allocation prognosis for one county made its leveling seat go to another party.
+That changed the outcome in two other counties, and it took over a week and a recount for the distribution of leveling seats to be finally decided.
 Mette Hanekamhaug got the final seat.